Accounting in Everyday Life

 · Variable costs - labor, materials, electricity, any cost that increases or decreases depending on the output produced.

 Total cost/total output equals unit cost.
-The total cost and total output is usually derived from a budget or forecast and can change annually, quarterly or monthly.
-The static unit cost is a "best guess" based on past results, used to analyze the variance between static unit cost and actual unit cost.
-This variance analysis creates an awareness of input costs, planned output and planned productivity.
+Total cost and total output are usually derived from a budget or forecast and can change annually, quarterly, or monthly.
+The static unit cost is a "best guess" based on past results used to analyze the variance between static unit cost and actual unit cost.
+This variance analysis creates awareness of input costs, planned output, and planned productivity.

 Input costs are products and services used to create output.
 Examples of variances are: